- Scientific name: Megaptera novaeangliae

 Size and Lifespan

-Humpback whales are very large once fully grown, and are amongst the larges whale species.
-Usually this species is around 12 to 15 metres long when fully grown and weigh around 25 tons.
-However they have been known to grow up to 20 metres at the absolute largest.
+Humpback whales are very large once mature and are amongst the larges whale species.
+Usually, this species is around 12 – 15 metres (40 – 49ft) long when fully grown and weigh around 25 tons.
+They have been known to grow up to 20 metres (65ft) at the absolute largest.
 Humpback whales are thought to have a natural lifespan of around fifty years.

 Life Cycle and Behaviour

-Unlike many other marine mammal species which are highly sociable and live in family groups for life humpback whales are mostly solitary creatures which spend the vast majority of their lives alone.
+Unlike many other marine mammal species which are highly sociable and live in family groups for life, humpback whales are mostly solitary creatures which spend much of their lives alone.
 They may spend time with other humpback whales occasionally, but this will only be briefly, and usually connected to either breeding or because a food source is abundant in a certain area.
-Like all whale species humpback whales create vocalisations, although with this species being mostly solitary the reason for vocalisation is not known, although it is theorised that it is connected to attracting mates.
+Like all whale species, humpback whales create vocalisations, although with this species being mostly solitary the reason for vocalisation is not known, although it is theorised that it is connected to attracting mates.

 Feeding and Prey